allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 to columns of interest.
 Use the details view to access a selected experiment's details, while keeping the experiment list in view.
 Details view can also be accessed by double-clicking a specific experiment in the table view to open its details view.
 Use the [comparison view](#comparing-experiments) to compare your experiments' scalar and plot results (for a more in depth comparison, see [Comparing Experiments](webapp_exp_comparing.md)).
-When selected, this view presents a comparison of all selected experiments.
-If no experiments are selected, all currently visible experiments in the table are compared.
+This view compares the scalars/plots of currently selected experiments.
+If no experiments are selected, the first 100 visible experiments in the table are compared.

 You can archive experiments so the experiments table doesn't get too cluttered.
 Click **OPEN ARCHIVE** on the top of the table to open the archive and view all archived experiments.
 From the archive, you can restore